 Providing strategic direction entails aligning the vision of the municipality and encapsulating the intent thereof into the IDP in order to ensure that the municipality serves the needs of the community with effective, efficient and economical service delivery.
-This process involves conducting an in-depth analysis to identify the changes that have occurred and their impact on the strategic focus of the current IDP.
+From the vision, mission and values review, strategic objectives based on the critical success factors of the municipality were developed.
+For every strategic objective, a strategy and outcome inclusive of strategic indicators and strategic projects were developed.
+This process involved conducting an in-depth analysis to identify performance related issues in the previous year(s), the changes that have occurred and their impact on the strategic focus of the current IDP and the way forward.
+In terms of its mandate the municipality conducted a SWOT analysis as discussed in Section B to determine its strong points and weaknesses to work on in order to ensure the achievement of strategic objectives listed in this document.

-Ephraim Mogale Local Municipality held a Strategic Planning Lekgotla on the 29- 30 of March 2021 involving the Mayoral Committee, Council, senior management and relevant Sector departments.
+Ephraim Mogale Local Municipality held a Strategic Planning Lekgotla on the $16^{th} - 18^{th}$ of February 2023 involving the Mayor, Mayoral Committee, Council, Senior management and relevant Sector departments among them: the Department of Agriculture.
 The purpose of the strategic planning workshop was to develop a revised IDP based on the review of strategic goals, objectives, strategies, status quo analysis and current community needs.
 The review and development of the strategic goals was effected by way of crafting a Strategy Map which creates a picture of the strategic intent of the municipality.
 It depicts the strategic goals in support of the strategy in terms of different perspectives and their respective inter dependency based upon the Balanced Scorecard methodology as developed by Kaplan and Norton, namely: